forestdb/forestdb.org/models/2025-problang-comparison-class.md

 ~~~~

 - creates a prediction for how the pragmatic listener interprets tall or short based on what category they are in and what comparison class the speaker is likely referring to
-- Within L1predictions map applies the function stim to each condition within exptConditions, a structured object with an utterance and a subordinate paramater.
-For example tall gymnast.
+- Within L1predictions map applies the function stim to each condition within exptConditions, a structured object with an utterance and a subordinate parameter.
+For example, tall gymnast.

-- L1 posterior runs the pragmatic listener over stim, taking in an utterance and the subordinate paramaters for a group
+- L1 posterior runs the pragmatic listener over stim, taking in an utterance and the subordinate parameters for a group

 returns:
 - the utterance.

-- the probability of the superordinate comparison class being used by taking the marginal distribution of comparison classes and the scoring the probability of "superordinate"
+- the probability of the superordinate comparison class being used by taking the marginal distribution of comparison classes and then scoring the probability of "superordinate"

 - what subordinate category was used and that the model is L1.